aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 - Connection refused
 - Non-5xx HTTP error

-On receiving a long term error, clients SHOULD perform the next RenewalInfo fetch as soon as possible after six hours have passed (or some other locally configured default).
+On receiving a long term error, clients MUST perform the next RenewalInfo fetch as soon as possible after six hours have passed (or some other locally configured default).

 # Extensions to the Order Object